Culture of Azerbaijan: Safavids and the rise of Shia Islam

 The Safaviyeh was a Sufi religious order formed during the 1330s by Safi-ad-din Ardabili (1252–1334), for whom it was named.
 The order converted to the Twelver branch of Shia Islam by the end of the 15th century.
 Some Safaviyeh, notably the Qizilbash Turks, believed in the mystical and esoteric nature of their rulers and their relationship to the house of Ali and were predisposed to fight for them.
 The Safavid dynasty claimed to be descended from Ali and his wife, Fatimah (daughter of Muhammad), through the seventh Imam Musa al-Kazim.
 The Qizilbash increased in number increased by the 16th century; their generals were victorious against the Ak Koyunlu confederation, and captured Tabriz.
 Safavid Iran, led by Ismail I, expanded its base, sacking Baku in 1501 and persecuting the Shirvanshahs.

 From Iranian to Russian rule

-The region of Aran had been under Persian-based empires for millennia; the last one was ruled by the Qajar dynasty.
+The region of Aran had been under Persian empires for millennia; the last one was ruled by the Qajar dynasty.
 After its defeat by the Russian Empire, Qajar Persia signed the 1813 Treaty of Gulistan ceding Aran, Dagestan and Georgia to Russia.
 Local khanates, such as those in Baku and Ganja, were abolished or accepted Russian rule.
 1826–1828 Russo-Persian war began with a Russian defeat but ended with a decisive loss for the Iranian army.
 The Russian Empire dictated the terms of the 1828 Treaty of Turkmenchay, in which the Qajars ceded their remaining Caucasian territories.
 The treaty established the borders of Tsarist Russia and Iran.
 In the Russian-controlled territories, two provinces were established which later constituted most of the modern republic: Elisavetpol (Ganja) in the west, and Shamakha in the east.